aashima-arora239/Tedium/README.md

-# Tedium
+# Tedlium S5
-Acoustic Modeling in Speech Recognition using Kaldi
+Acoustic Modeling in Speech Recognition using Kaldi Toolkit